cs220s24/trivia-discord-bot/README.md

 Afterwards, press the green **<> Code** button to gain a link to clone the repository.

-Then, open your preferred [IDE](https://aws.amazon.com/what-is/ide/) or a [Command Line Interface](https://en.wikipedia.org/wiki/Command-line_interface#:~:text=A%20command%2Dline%20interface%20\(CLI,interface%20available%20with%20punched%20cards.) and clone the repository with the following command:
+Then, in your Command Line Interface, clone the repository with the following command:

 ```
 git clone https://github.com/cs220s24/trivia-discord-bot.git